What we know about the suspect’s movements before, during and after the shooting of UnitedHealthcare CEO Brian Thompson

 Sunday, November 24

-11 p.m. – The suspect takes another cab to a hostel at 891 Amsterdam Ave. on the Upper West Side.
+11 p.m. – He takes another cab to a hostel at 891 Amsterdam Ave. on the Upper West Side, identified as HI New York City Hostel in charging documents.

+11:20 p.m. – Surveillance footage from the hostel shows him checking in and showing a driver’s license, according to the arrest warrant in the case.
+Records from the hostel show he provided a New Jersey Driver’s License with the name of Mark Rosario on it, the warrant says.

 “It’s not your traditional check in, check out.
-It’s the kind of thing where if you don’t show up at a certain time, they automatically just check you out,” Kenny said.
+It’s the kind of thing where if you don’t show up at a certain time, they automatically just check you out,” NYPD Chief of Detectives Joseph Kenny said.
 “We don’t believe that he went someplace else.
 It’s more of an administrative checkout.”

 Wednesday, December 4